Born: July 03, 1973

 He then played William Travis in The Alamo (2004) starring Dennis Quaid and Billy Bob Thornton before landing the much-coveted role of Raoul in the movie version of the hit Broadway musical, Andrew Lloyd Webber's The Phantom of the Opera (2004).
 During filming, the playwright dubbed him "The Impossibly Perfect Patrick Wilson" because he not only sang and acted with expertise, but he performed most of his stunts himself as well.

 Having conquered Broadway, Wilson is content to now be a part of the movie business.
 While living in a small apartment in New York, he missed the warm Floridian weather and open spaces that he grew up with, and feels much more content in Los Angeles.
 In 2005, he played the lead role as Jeff in the movie Hard Candy, about a man who meets a young teenage girl on the Internet.
 He also co-starred opposite Kate Winslet in the drama Little Children, for which he won a 2006 Young Hollywood Award.
 Wilson's more recent films include The Ledge (2011), Insidious(2011), The Conjuring (2013) and Insidious: Chapter 2 (2013).
-He most recently returned as renowned paranormal specialist Ed Warren alongside Vera Farmiga in the 2016 sequel The Conjuring 2 and as Rollie Smith in the biographical drama about McDonald's The Founder (2017).
+He more recently returned as renowned paranormal specialist Ed Warren alongside Vera Farmiga in the 2016 sequel The Conjuring 2 and as Rollie Smith in the biographical drama about McDonald's The Founder (2017).
 His latest role is in the thriller The Commuter (2018) opposite Liam Neeson.

 Married in 2005, Wilson has two child with his wife, actress Dagmara Dominczyk.